Diagnosing and treating Attention-Deficit/Hyperactivity Disorder (ADHD or ADD), Burnaby, BC

 There are also two very good government websites to help you understand ADHD, it's diagnosis and treatment, that are scientifically based - evidence based.
 One for Canada, and one for the United States.
 Here are the links:

 Let's start by looking at the "practice guidelines for Canada on the CADDRA site: http://www.caddra.ca/practice-guidelines/expanded-toolkit.
 These are the forms and procedures your doctor should use to make a real diagnosis of ADHD.
 Because ADHD symptoms can be caused by several other issues, and ADHD can mask other co-morbid conditions, an assessment of any quality takes time.
 We have to rule other possible causes out, and make sure you don't have other problems as well (nearly 50% of children diagnosed with ADHD have another disorder such as anxiety, depression or a specific learning disability.
-While in truth a diagnosis of ADHD can be made in a few minutes by collecting a history and current symptoms, and some professionals say no testing is really needed (Dr. Barkley says this, but if you look at the history and number of symptoms checklists Dr. Russell advises you to use you will see following his "no-test" procedure will take even longer than using tests!)
+While in truth a diagnosis of ADHD can be made in a few minutes by collecting a history and current symptoms, and some professionals say no testing is really needed (Dr. Barkley says this, but if you look at the number of symptoms checklists Dr. Russell advises you to use you will see following his "no-test" procedure will take even longer than using tests!)
 Finally, writing a treatment plan means knowing more than the fact you have ADHD.
 We need to understand your strength and weaknesses in order to develop a plan that fits you.
 These things take time.
+You are always welcome to seek a diagnosis from the family doctor, which is covered by MSP.

 I hear all sorts of things about sugar, diet, herbs, homeopathic treatments and scary things about medication.
 How do I know what's true and what isn't?